 Straddle the equator and explore Sacred Valleys

-Today you’ll spend time appreciating the natural beauty and historical ruins that surrounds Quito.
+Today you’ll spend time appreciating the natural beauty and historical ruins that surround Quito.
 First, your driver will take you up to the Middle of the World Monument.
 Yes, it’s a bit of a tourist trap, but the views you’ll get from this vantage point are some of the best anywhere.
 When you’ve explored the monument and the on-site museum, it’s on to the archaeological ruins of Tulipe.
-Surrounded by cloud forests, Tulipe was a humble town few people knew about, but when a local unearthed what he assumed to be ruins, that all changed.
-For what he had, in fact, stumbled across was a ceremonial ground used by the Yumbo Tribe, dating back up to 2000 years.
+Surrounded by cloud forests, Tulipe is a ceremonial ground formerly used by the Yumbo Tribe, dating back up to 2000 years.
 Take time to wander the ruins with your guide who will explain their full story and poke your head into the visitor’s centre.
 Had your fill of history for one day?
 Then it’s back to your bolt-hole for a quick freshen up before your evening meal.